I never thought I’d say that, but I think it’s probably true now! About the amateur astronomer thing, anyway.

 One day I’m going to write a page for this blog all about him, because I find it incredibly inspiring to think he probably walked past my (quite old) house and knew the same local country lanes I do.

-Today, I’ve sold the 130P and upgraded to an NEQ6 mount, with a 130PDS scope, and I’ve made the move to astrophotography with a trusty second-hand Canon EOS1000D, astro-modded with the IR filter removed.
-I’m about to invest in a small ASI120 MC camera for planetary photography.
+Today, I’ve sold the 130P and upgraded to an NEQ6 mount, with a 130PDS scope, and I’ve made the move to astrophotography with a trusty second-hand Canon EOS1000D, astro-modded with the infra red filter removed so that I can capture nebulae better.

 And now, I call myself an amateur astronomer.
 With two cats.